-What initially appeared to be a serious local scandal turns out to be a widespread, structural system in the church: every priest accused of molestation, instead of being expelled, is simply moved to another parish after a forced temporary sick leave.
+What initially appeared to be a serious local scandal turns out to be a widespread, institutional procedure in the church: every priest accused of molestation, instead of being expelled, is simply moved to another parish after a forced temporary sick leave.

 Priests work in schools, and principals know; lawyers occasionally inform the newspapers, who just mention it in brief news.
 Why does no one stand up against them?
 It’s the church, and the church is Boston’s most powerful institution.

-Catholic religious society surely hasn’t done enough to tackle these recurring disastrous accidents, and the beginning of it probably lies in its very foundations: can human beings live a life of chastity without risking irreversible psychiatric conditions?
+The Catholic community surely hasn’t done enough to tackle these recurring disastrous accidents, and the beginning of the issue probably lies in the very foundations of the religion: can human beings live a life of chastity without risking irreversible psychiatric conditions?

-All the main cast members deliver a solid interpretation, in particular Stanley Tucci as the crazy attorney who helps unveil the key evidences.
+All the main cast members deliver a solid performance – in particular Stanley Tucci as the crazy attorney who helps unveil the key evidence.

-The script is very journalistic in style – a lot of facts and very limited character development – perhaps too close to a documentary than a movie.
-But Spotlight tells a story everybody should know, even if simplifying its so complexity in 120 minutes of cinema would have benefited from a more experienced writer and director (think of the Fincher/Sorkin duo).
+The script is very journalistic in style – a lot of facts and very limited character development – and perhaps sits closer to a documentary than a movie.
+But Spotlight tells a story that everybody should know, even if simplifying its complexity into 120 minutes of cinema would have benefited from a more experienced writer and director (think of the Fincher/Sorkin duo).

 Filippo L’Astorina, the Editor